micro-garden/colorshuffle-plugin/README.md

 # Color Shuffle Plugin for Micro

-**Color Shuffle** is a [micro](https://micro-editor.github.io/) plugin that randomly switches the color scheme whenever you open a file.
+**Color Shuffle** is a plugin for the [micro](https://micro-editor.github.io/) text editor that randomly switches the color scheme whenever you open a file.

 See [help/colorshuffle.md](help/colorshuffle.md) for more details.